-Highlights Description Community gardens and subsistence farming on Treintjiesrivier and commonage Small subsistence farming by several emerging businesses on commonage and Treintjiesriver Partnership with non government sectors Partnerships with Tourism and PACT to promote Prince Albert as destination and support local economic development Access Centre Allocation of 5 Access Centres to Prince Albert municipal area of which three has already been opened
+Highlights Description Treintjiesrivier Small subsistence farming by several emerging businesses on commonage and Treintjiesriver

-EPWP workers employed 123 employment opportunities were established via the EPWP program as on 23 March 2020, while Council facilitated additional labour job opportunities with community based projects that is funded out of the CRR.
-RSEP project The implementation of the first phase of the extension of the Thusong Centre Approval of land use applications Approval of land use changes for guest houses and businesses
+Access Centre Allocation of 5 Access Centres to Prince Albert municipal area of which three has already been opened EPWP workers employed 174 employment opportunities were established via the EPWP program as in March 2021 while Council facilitated additional labour job opportunities with community based projects that is funded out of the CRR.
+Signing of service delivery agreement on funding for skills development Interns and law enforcement officials / trainees employed by Municipality Upgrading of buildings for LED projects The Municipality employed several EPWP workers to upgrade buildings to be used in LED projects Debt relief for businesses Debt relief for debt older than 90days awarded to businesses.